nCine/nCine-site/web-tests.md

 - Pressing `W`/`A`/`S`/`D`, dragging while pressing the left mouse button, touching with one finger, or moving the left gamepad stick will move the particle emitter
 - Pressing the arrow keys, dragging while pressing the right mouse button, touching with two fingers, or moving the right gamepad stick will move the emission direction
 - Use the mouse, the keyboard, the gamepad, or the touch screen to interact with the ImGui interface
-- Pressing `CTRL + H` on the keyboard will show or hide the ImGui interface
+- Pressing `CTRL + H` on the keyboard or `Back` on the gamepad will show or hide the ImGui interface
 - Pressing `Escape` on the keyboard will quit the application

 ### apptest_rotozoom ([web version](/apptests/apptest_rotozoom.html))